DeLaSalleUniversity-Manila-DISMATH-t216/DISMATH_Assignments/README.md

   - When you have already clicked the 'Commit changes' button but still want to change something then just click the 'Pencil icon' on the top right which means 'edit'.

   - Repeat the process of writing and editing until the term ends.
 By then, you have completed your DISMATH portfolio.

+  - Backup your portfolio to your desktop/laptop with the ff. procedures:

+	- Download Github desktop from https://git-scm.com/download/win .
+	- Click the Git-2.7.0-32-bit.exe, Click 'Run', and Click 'Next' on all options for the default.

 3. ToBeAnnounced...